omegasenior/topbiketoursportugal/content/tours/douro-valley-cycling-camp-training.md

 tourcategory:
   - Bike
 tags:
-  - Santiago Compostela
-  - Costal Tour
+  - douro
 meta:
   description: >
-    This cycling tour presents itself as na easy route to reach to Santiago de Compostela, the ultimate pilgrimage beacon in the Iberian Peninsula and one of the most important spots for religious tourism in Western Europe.
+    Training camp in Portugal.
+Douro region is great for your train.
+Funny climbs and descent ways...you will feel in you are in ancient times!
+Low traffic
+  keywords: >-
+    Douro Valley training camp, road bike in douro valley. road bike tour portugal, road bike
-  title: Douro Valley Cycling camp Training
+  title: 'Douro Cycling training camp '
 groupSizeMax: 1
 groupSizeMin: -2
 minAge: 1